patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/accordion/accordion.md

 3. **Content panel:** Area that holds the information associated with the header.

 ## Usage
-Accordians are one of many ways to organize large amounts of content when there is limited space.
+Accordions are one of many ways to organize large amounts of content when there is limited space.
 It provides a grouping structure while the header title gives an overview of the content hidden underneath it.
 Due to their high interaction cost, we recommend that you use accordions sparingly when you need an additional layer of structure to your content.

 ## Behavior
 Users click or tap on section header of collapsed accordion and content area will expand.